 From peewees to professionals, sport injuries occur with alarming regularity.
-Sports with frequent high speed and intensity maneuvers, such as basketball, football and cheerleading, pose the greatest risk of injury.
+Sports with frequent high speed and intensity maneuvers, such as basketball, football, and cheerleading, pose the greatest risk of injury.
 Although professional injuries garner the most attention, nearly half of the reported sport injuries are suffered by players between the ages of 5 and 14 and are generally even for both genders across all age groups.

 Not all sport injuries are reported, however, due to athletes failing to seek treatment from a physician.
 Understanding the four most common sport injuries that go untreated – and the risks of foregoing treatment – can help highlight this potentially dangerous trend.

-Over time, the tendon will thicken, grow bone spurs and even tear, resulting in the need for surgical correction.
+Over time, the tendon will thicken, grow bone spurs, and even tear, resulting in the need for surgical correction.
 If caught early enough, however, physicians can help you make a full recovery with non-surgical treatments, including orthotics and physical therapy.

 Rapidly increasing your activity levels or intensity can spur the development of painful shin splints.
 If you do not choose adequate footwear or have flat feet, but do not wear orthotics, you have a higher chance of developing this condition.
-Shin splints causes severe throbbing pain along the inside edge of your shin bone.
+Shin splints cause severe throbbing pain along the inside edge of your shin bone.
 You may also notice slight inflammation in your lower leg.

 Without a diagnostic examination, you may actually have a stress fracture of your tibia without knowing it.
 Neglecting to seek treatment puts you at a higher risk of developing chronic exertional compartment syndrome as well.
-With proper treatment, you can quickly recover from this condition using compression bandages, well-fitting athletic shoes, orthotic inserts and physical therapy.
+With proper treatment, you can quickly recover from this condition using compression bandages, well-fitting athletic shoes, orthotic inserts, and physical therapy.

 Despite its name, tennis elbow can occur in players of all sports that require repetitive movements of the arms.
 The gradual onset of symptoms includes burning pain around the elbow and poor hand strength.
 The condition develops due to continued inflammation in the tendons and muscles of the elbow and forearm.
 Without treatment, many people end up requiring surgery to make a full recovery.